-(a) A Marijuana Establishment shall notify appropriate Law Enforcement Authorities and the Commission of any breach of security or other reportable incident defined in 935 CMR 500.110(9) immediately and, in no instance, more than 24 hours following discovery of the breach or incident.
-Notification shall occur, but not be limited to, during the following occasions:

-1. Discovery of inventory discrepancies;

-2. Diversion, theft or loss of any Marijuana Product;

-3. Any criminal action involving or occurring on or in the Marijuana Establishment Premises or Licensee or agent;

-4. Any suspicious act involving the sale, cultivation, distribution, Processing or production of Marijuana by any Person;

-5. Unauthorized destruction of Marijuana;

-6. Any loss or unauthorized alteration of records related to Marijuana;

-An alarm activation or other event that requires response by public safety personnel, including but not limited to local law enforcement, police and fire departments, public works or municipal sanitation departments, and municipal inspectional services departments, or security personnel privately engaged by the Marijuana Establishment; The failure of any security alarm system due to a loss of electrical power or mechanical malfunction that is expected to last more than eight hours;

-9. A significant motor vehicle crash that occurs while transporting or delivering Marijuana or Marijuana Products and would require the filing of a Motor Vehicle Crash Operator Report pursuant to M.G.L. c.
-90 § 26; provided however that a motor vehicle crash that renders the Licensee's vehicle inoperable shall be reported immediately to state and local law enforcement so that Marijuana or Marijuana Products may be adequately secured; or

-10. Any other breach of security.
+- (a) A Marijuana Establishment shall notify appropriate Law Enforcement Authorities and the Commission of any breach of security or other reportable incident defined in 935 CMR 500.110(9) immediately and, in no instance, more than 24 hours following discovery of the breach or incident.
+Notification shall occur, but not be limited to, during the following occasions: - 1.
+Discovery of inventory discrepancies; - 2.
+Diversion, theft or loss of any Marijuana Product; - 3.
+Any criminal action involving or occurring on or in the Marijuana Establishment Premises or Licensee or agent; - 4.
+Any suspicious act involving the sale, cultivation, distribution, Processing or production of Marijuana by any Person; - 5.
+Unauthorized destruction of Marijuana; - 6.
+Any loss or unauthorized alteration of records related to Marijuana; - 7.
+An alarm activation or other event that requires response by public safety personnel, including but not limited to local law enforcement, police and fire departments, public works or municipal sanitation departments, and municipal inspectional services departments, or security personnel privately engaged by the Marijuana Establishment; - 8.
+The failure of any security alarm system due to a loss of electrical power or mechanical malfunction that is expected to last more than eight hours; - 9.
+A significant motor vehicle crash that occurs while transporting or delivering Marijuana or Marijuana Products and would require the filing of a Motor Vehicle Crash Operator Report pursuant to M.G.L. c.
+90 § 26; provided however that a motor vehicle crash that renders the Licensee's vehicle inoperable shall be reported immediately to state and local law enforcement so that Marijuana or Marijuana Products may be adequately secured; or - 10.
+Any other breach of security.

-Formatted: Indent: First line: 0", Tab stops: 1.44", Left + Not at 1.5"

-Formatted: Indent: First line: 0", Tab stops: 1.44", Left + Not at 1.55"

-(b) A Marijuana Establishment shall, within ten calendar days, provide notice to the Commission of any incident described in 935 CMR 500.110(9)(a) by submitting an incident report in the form and manner determined by the Commission which details the circumstances of the event, any corrective action taken, and confirmation that the appropriate Law Enforcement Authorities were notified.

-(c) All documentation related to an incident that is reportable pursuant to 935 CMR 500.110(9)(a) shall be maintained by a Marijuana Establishment for not less than one year or the duration of an open investigation, whichever is longer, and made available to the Commission and Law Enforcement Authorities within their lawful jurisdiction on request.

-(10) Security Audits.
+- (b) A Marijuana Establishment shall, within ten calendar days, provide notice to the Commission of any incident described in 935 CMR 500.110(9)(a) by submitting an incident report in the form and manner determined by the Commission which details the circumstances of the event, any corrective action taken, and confirmation that the appropriate Law Enforcement Authorities were notified. - (c) All documentation related to an incident that is reportable pursuant to 935 CMR 500.110(9)(a) shall be maintained by a Marijuana Establishment for not less than one year or the duration of an open investigation, whichever is longer, and made available to the Commission and Law Enforcement Authorities within their lawful jurisdiction on request. - (10) Security Audits.
 A Marijuana Establishment shall, on an annual basis, obtain at its own expense, a security system audit by a vendor approved by the Commission.
 A report of such audit shall be submitted, in a form and manner determined by the Commission, no later than 30 calendar days after the audit is conducted.
-If the audit identifies concerns related to the establishment's security system, the Marijuana Establishment shall also submit a plan to mitigate those concerns within ten business days of submitting the auditaudit.
+If the audit identifies concerns related to the establishment's security system, the Marijuana Establishment shall also submit a plan to mitigate those concerns within ten business days of submitting the audit